sargarass/Arch-1/README.md

+# Numerical integration trapezoidal rule

-# This project was made in 2013 year at the first year of Bauman Moscow State Technical University (Computer architecture course).
+This project was made in 2013 year at the first year of Bauman Moscow State Technical University (Computer architecture course).

-# Task
+## Task

 You need to create a program of numerical integration which use trapezoidal rule Beginning rules: